Last Updated on 08/31/2020 by GS Staff

 A balance sheet should provide a realistic representation of the current assets.
 In other words, the current assets reported should reflect an amount that is consistent with what will be received when the assets are converted to cash.
 This is important because it establishes realistic figures that can be used to form financial ratios, such as the current ratio, to evaluate a business.

-Below we have provided a list of common current assets:
+Here is a list of common current assets:

 - Cash: cash on hand or in the bank